Events

 Student Panel: What Mines Students Think of Generative AI and their Learning

 Event Description: How are Mines students thinking about and using generative AI in the classroom?
 How do they see it impacting their learning?
-Join us for this virtual webinar to hear perspectives from a panel of Mines undergraduates and graduate students.
-You’ll have a chance to ask our student panelists questions during the live Q&A!
+View this virtual webinar to hear perspectives from a panel of Mines undergraduates and graduate students.

 Student Panel: Accessibility on Campus from the Student Perspective